“The judge will also take delivery in consideration: the way you tell it.”

 In April one test conference teamed up with experienced female testers to increase the influx of speakers of the same gender.
 Twitter showed a nice increase of proposals of the targeted speaker population.

-Speak Easy is one of my favourite things.
+TechVoices is one of my favourite things.
+[Update: TechVoices was formerly known as Speak Easy.]
 It is focused on diversity.
 Redirecting attention to experienced female speakers.
 Supporting wannabe speakers with crafting abstracts and talks.
 Securing speaker slots for newbie speakers.
 The mentors have a lot of experience, which can benefit first time speakers and conferences as well.

 Where can I get practice?